 The next time you load up a flyer maker like Visme (which I founded) to design a piece of collateral letting people know the details about this week’s trivia night, be sure to also include a QR code that will instantly direct people to your Facebook, Twitter, Instagram or some other type of social media site.
 The print flyer will still act as a way to immediately let people know what you have coming up – but the integration with your digital efforts will make it easier for people to stay up-to-date with your restaurant in the future.

 In other words, think of that flyer as a “first point of contact.”
 It’s the starting point for a long-term relationship, but the relationship itself just happens to carry on via other means.
-Rather than going all in on one or the other, or treating them as two totally separate marketing-related silos, you can consider them both two sides of the same coin and leverage their power together.
+Rather than going all in on one or the other, or treating them as two totally separate marketing-related silos, you can consider them both sides of the same coin and leverage their power together.

 Influencer Marketing for Restaurants